Optomatica/opto_ml_blog/julia_closure/blog.md

 ```

 ## Conclusion
-In this tutorial we've explained ways to calculate fibonacci series.
-Some ways are identical to other programming language and other ways are exclusively exists in Julia.
-Also we've measured the time of each function using [`BenchmarkTool.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) while calculating the 90s fibonacci number.
+In this tutorial we've explained Julia's iterate ,recurusion and closures via a fibonacci series example.
+As a comparison, we can measure the time of each function using [`BenchmarkTool.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) while calculating the 90s fibonacci number.
 Note: If you try higher number than 93, you'll have an overflow.
 You may want to use other datatypes like [UInt64, Int128, UInt128](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/) or [BigInt](https://docs.julialang.org/en/v1/base/numbers/#Base.GMP.BigInt)

 - fib_loop(90)